ethanuser/Knowledge/Sensation.md

 #Biology
-Sensation refers to the transfer of information from an external environment into electrical signals going from the [[peripheral nervous system]] to the [[central nervous system]].
+Sensation refers to the transfer of information from an external environment into electrical signals going from the [[PNS]] to the [[CNS]].